Susan Johnston Owen / About

 Before I get into my bio, I'd like to talk about the making of my CD.
 A friend had invited me to California to record in the studio where she had gone.
 They were producers for some huge TV background music and more than a little professional.
 I'd been away from the business, except locally for awhile and was a bit nervous about going the LA scene.
 After getting a coach and working my butt off, two days before going to record I came down with strep throat.
 I've never been a quitter, but wondered how I'd pull this off.

 It took about a week of working with the musicians and arrangements before my voice was coming round.
 Karen Hammack has played and arranged for the best of the best, and she did an amazing job for me.
 Richard Bredice, my producer, was just the personality I needed; laid back and supportive.
-Jack Prather, my bass player and arranger of "It Had to be You." was the amazing (R.I.P.) and Paul Kreibach. made those drums sing.
+Jack Prather, my bass player and arranger of "It Had to be You." was the amazing (link.) and Paul Kreibach. made those drums sing.
 It was the joy of my life to just take off and jam with them.
 I'd been in studios, but not like this; my dream had come true.
 I had three week to get 9 songs recorded and head home.
 I'm proud to say, I did it, or we did it.
 The thing most people don't know is my fight with fibromyalgia and my mother had recently died.
 It was the best and hardest time in my life.

 I have a large website to promote the arts